-We are proud of our strong and successful research tradition.
-An important part of our relations with the surrounding community, both internationally and nationally, is to confer the degree of honorary doctor on people who are important to us.
-The conferment of honorary doctorates takes place in conjunction with our Academic Ceremony.
+We are proud of our solid and successful research tradition.
+An important aspect of our partnerships with the surrounding community, both internationally and nationally, is to confer the degree of honorary doctor on people who are important to us.
+The conferment ceremony of honorary doctors will take place in connection with the Academic Ceremony.

-The title of honorary doctor is conferred on a person who has an important role for us and who has a clear link to our research or education, or who has in other ways made outstanding contributions within one of our areas of activities.
-Since 2002 our Faculty Board has awarded 28 honorary doctorates.
-The conferment of honorary doctorates takes place in conjunction with our Academic Ceremony.
+The title of honorary doctor is conferred on a person who has an important role for us and who has a clear link to our research and education or who has in other ways made outstanding contributions in one of our organisational areas.
+Since 2002 MDU’s Faculty Board has awarded 33 honorary doctorates.

 Honorary doctors at MDU

 Pär Mårts has been awarded an honorary doctorate in 2022.